Kirkby Stephen railway station

-Kirkby Stephen is a railway station in Eden in Cumbria, England, on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
+Kirkby Stephen is a railway station in Cumbria, England, on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
 The station is situated 1.5 mi south-west of the market town of Kirkby Stephen, just within the civil parish of Wharton, and also serves the nearby villages of Newbiggin-on-Lune and Ravenstonedale.
 It lies 41 mi 35 chain south of Carlisle, and is owned by Network Rail and managed by Northern Trains.

 History

 The station was designed by the Midland Railway company architect John Holloway Sanders, and opened to traffic in May 1876.

 The station is more than 1+1/4 mi from the town (and over 150 ft above it) at Midland Hill, just within the civil parish of Wharton.
 It was opened as Kirkby Stephen, but it was renamed Kirkby Stephen and Ravenstonedale in 1900, and then Kirkby Stephen West in 1953, to avoid confusion with the older Kirkby Stephen, later known as Kirkby Stephen East, station in the town, on the North Eastern Railway's Stainmore and Eden Valley lines.
 Its remote location was necessitated by the Midland Railway's desire to keep gradients on the line to no greater than 1 in 100 for fast running.
 Had it been any closer to the town, the climb up to the summit of the line at Ais Gill would have exceeded this limit considerably.
 The West station reverted to the name Kirkby Stephen in 1968, but was closed (along with all other stations on the line except Settle and Appleby) in May 1970.
 It was reopened by British Rail in July 1986.

 The station is leased by the Settle and Carlisle Railway Trust, which comprehensively restored it in 2009.
 The main buildings on platform 1 now incorporate a caretaker's flat, offices, holiday accommodation and the Midland Room, opened in July 2011, which includes a cafe and exhibition of items related to the Settle and Carlisle railway.
 Platform 2 (northbound) has a stone shelter.
 The old goods shed to the south is now in private commercial use, goods facilities having been withdrawn here in 1964.

 Step-free access to both platforms is available (ramps to platform 2 from the road below), along with a footbridge (erected in the mid-1990s after becoming redundant at its original location at Guiseley).
-No ticket machine is present, so passengers must buy in advance or from the conductor on the train (though operator Northern is in the process of installing one and also digital information screens as part of a rolling station upgrade programme on the route).
+A new ticket machine has recently been installed on the up platform.
 Buses to and from the town call close to the station entrance on the A685 road to Kendal.